ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 ## NAT
 {: #htdc-hpcs-detail-nat}

-The following Network Address Translation (NAT) rules are configured on the customer ESG when the HTDC on IBM Cloud service is deployed.
+The following Network Address Translation (NAT) rules are configured on the customer ESG when the HTDC on {{site.data.keyword.cloud_notm}} service is deployed.
 These rules allow outbound connectivity to the internet to enable licensing of HTDC.

 * Type: SNAT, Applied On: public uplink, Original Source IP: <HTDC VM 1 UP>, Translated IP Address: <Secondary IP>, Port Range: any.
 * Type: SNAT, Applied On: public uplink, Original Source IP: <HTDC VM 2 UP>, Translated IP address: <Secondary IP>, Port Range: any.